The PCV Valve System (Positive Crankcase Ventilation) is a controlled device used to vent the crankcase.

 If the pintle inside the PCV valve sticks open, or the spring breaks, the PCV valve may flow too much air and lean out the idle mixture.
 This may cause a rough idle, hard starting and/or lean misfire (which increases emissions and wastes fuel).
 The same thing can happen if the hose that connects the valve to the throttle body, carburetor or intake manifold pulls loose, cracks, or leaks.
 A loose or leaky hose allows “unmetered” air to enter the engine and upset the fuel mixture, especially at idle where the idle mixture is most sensitive to vacuum leaks.

-A plugged up PCV valve seems to be the most common problem.
 An accumulation of fuel and oil varnish deposits and/or sludge inside the valve can restrict or even block the flow of vapors through the valve.
 A restricted or clogged PCV valve cannot pull moisture and blowby vapors out of the crankcase.
 This can cause engine-damaging sludge to form, and a backup of pressure that may force oil to leak past gaskets and seals.
 The loss of airflow through the valve can also cause the air/fuel mixture to run richer than normal, increasing fuel consumption and emissions.
 The same thing can happen if the pintle inside the PCV valve sticks shut.

 On late model vehicles with computer engine controls, the engine management system will detect any changes in the air/fuel mixture and compensate by increasing or decreasing short term and long term fuel trim (STFT and LTFT).
 Small corrections cause no problems, but large corrections (more than 10 to 15 points negative or positive) will typically set a lean or rich DTC and turn on the MIL.